In Medical Data Entry, Medical Practice Tips

 How To Improve Medical Coding Through Outsourcing

-Outsourcing your medical coding can help save time in the office, as well as reduce the risk of consequences due to miscoding.
+Outsourcing your medical coding can help save time in the office and reduce the risk of consequences from miscoding.
 The investment in a coding service is one worth making—especially when you partner with the team at DataMatrix Medical.

 DataMatrix Medical’s Medical Coding Service

-Here at DataMatrix Medical, we know that coding requires an extensive amount of time and work.
+Here at DataMatrix Medical, we know that coding requires extensive time and effort, and medical coding is different than medical transcription.
 Any error, no matter how big or small, can cause serious implications for your practice.

-When medical coding is correct, your practice benefits from fewer mistakes, improved patient care, and a quicker billing cycle (we can help with patient billing, too).
+When medical coding is accurate, your practice benefits from fewer errors, improved patient care, and a faster billing cycle (we can help with patient billing, too).

-If your practice needs a streamlined coding audit and coding service you can rely on, we can help.
-Our team can review surgical claims and audit it against sourced documents to provide a review of any lost revenue caused by improper coding.
+If your practice needs a streamlined coding audit and medical coding service you can rely on, we can help.
+Our team can review surgical claims and audit them against sourced documents to identify any lost revenue caused by improper coding.

 Here’s how we do it here at DataMatrix Medical:

-- You submit documentation either through dictation, operative reports and/or handwritten charge tickets.
+1. You submit documentation either through dictation, operative reports, and/or handwritten charge tickets.

-- We review the charges and code for error and then supply them in a standard format based on your requirements, right within your EHR.
+2. We review the charges and codes for errors and then provide them in a standard format based on your requirements, right within your EHR.

 Our process is simple and can help ease the pressure surrounding miscoding.
 To learn more about our coding solutions, contact us.
 We’ll be happy to answer any questions you have!
 Let us show you the value our services can bring to your practice.